datajango/covid19/Task5.md

+# Task 5 COVID-19 Open Research Dataset Challenge (CORD-19)

-# What do we know about non-pharmaceutical interventions?
+## What do we know about non-pharmaceutical interventions?

 COVID-19 Open Research Dataset Challenge (CORD-19)